fmorenopino/LLChallenge/README.md

 - **train_and_evaluate.py** – Trains a model (MLP or CNN) on CIFAR data, evaluates it on both clean and adversarial examples, and saves metrics and plots.
 - **load_model_and_evaluate.py** – Loads a pre-trained model and evaluates it on the test set, including adversarial evaluation using two different corruption techniques.
 The user must indicates the location of the pre-trained model.
+- **utils.py** contains some of the common functions to the previous scripts.

 Note that this repo trains its own models and does not use pre-trained models from torchvision.
 However, the attack could be performed on any pre-trained model as long as its gradient can be accessed.
+Further, the folder `runs` contains two set of models parameters (MLP and CNN) that have been pre-trained in the CIFAR dataset.
+The `load_model_and_evaluate.py` can be used to evaluate them.

 ---